Naturally Daily

 Most doctors don’t recommend consuming baking soda as it may cause some side effects, including:

-• A research published in the Journal of Medical Toxicology states that baking soda may upset your heart while treating stomach problems.
+• Research published in the Journal of Medical Toxicology states that baking soda may upset your heart while treating stomach problems.
 [6]

 • Baking soda is high in sodium, which may create problems if you have kidney problems, high blood pressure, or cardiovascular diseases.